Symptoms, Triggers, and Management Tips for Lupus

 - Switch from conventional beauty and household products to those that are organic, free of toxins and chemicals, and made with all-natural ingredients like jojoba, coconut, shea butter or essential oils.

 - Researchers believe that consuming omega-3 fatty acid foods and vitamin D together further lowers the risk of experiencing symptoms related to lupus as well as other dangerous and harmful autoimmune disorders.
-Remember to take your Smarter Vitamin D3 that contains the K2 and the 5,000 IUs of D3 that you need.
+Remember to take Smarter Vitamin D3, which contains both vitamin K2 and the 5,000 IUs of D3 that you need.
 It’s a fabulous supplement that you should take every day.

 Lupus has many symptoms and the most common ones are chronic and extreme fatigue, joint and muscle pain, recurring low-grade fever, and skin rashes, including the butterfly rash that covers the cheeks and goes across the nose.

 There are a number of recommended tips to help reduce symptoms caused by lupus.
 These include avoiding certain foods such as gluten and sugar, processed foods, foods high in trans fats and saturated fats, legumes, and nightshade vegetables (specifically tomatoes, white potatoes, peppers and eggplants).
-Also follow Dr. Nancy’s anti-inflammatory diet that will help that you are supporting your health with a variety of organic natural whole foods.
-Try to get in as many omega-3 foods as possible.
-If you can’t get enough in diet then take a fish oil supplement.Exercise on a regular basis.
+Also follow Dr. Nancy’s anti-inflammatory diet that will help support your health with a variety of organic natural whole foods.
+Try to get in as many omega 3 foods as possible.
+If you can’t get enough in diet, add a high quality omega 3 supplement like Smarter Omega 3.Exercise on a regular basis.
 Do a couple of the stretches that we talked about.
 Reduce your stress levels, increase the quality of your sleep, and supplement your diet with Vitamin D3 and Curcumin.